STEM: Table Hockey Science Activity with Eggs + Video

 by

-I have an easy STEM (science/physics) activity to share with you today that my little preschooler and I did.
+I have an easy STEM science and physics activity to share with you today that my little preschooler and I did.
 It’s tons of fun because you literally get to play with your food, and it’s a great way to demonstrate the difference between rolling and gliding, as well as how lubricants and molecules affect movement and friction between two objects.

-Since Easter is right around the corner, I figure this is the perfect way to use up all the Easter Eggs lying around.
+Since Easter is right around the corner I figure this is the perfect way to use up all your Easter Eggs that are lying around.
+Need more Egg ideas?
+Your kids will LOVE making a Bouncy Egg Science Experiment, playing with Frozen fizzy Easter eggs, and Dying Eggs with Coffee Filters.

 Supplies:

-Boiled Eggs that have been peeled (To peel an egg easily, crack the shell, place egg in a cup of water and shake vigorously, then remove peel with a spoon)
+• Boiled Eggs that have been peeled (To peel an egg easily, crack the shell, place the egg in a cup of water and shake vigorously, then remove the peel with a spoon)

 Directions: